EcmaXp/wfapi/README.md

 wfapi
 =====

-"in Vacation. i coding it."

-Workflowy's Unoffical Simple API for Python3.
+Workflowy's Dirty & Unoffical API for Python3.

 No license, but created by @sigsrv.